Ammaar-Alam/wordhunt-solver/README.md

    - Calibration is saved for future runs

 5. **Solve**
+   - Send the Word Hunt text, and open it to the Start screen
    - Click **"Start"** to begin solving
+   - **Important**: Once solving starts, the app takes control of your mouse.
+You will not be able to move your mouse manually while the solver is running.
    - Watch the dashboard for progress
    - Words are swiped automatically in optimal order
+   - **To stop immediately**: Press **Escape** (Esc) key at any time during solving to stop the solver and regain mouse control

 ### Command Line Mode